mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-2/index.md

 #2 0x557c32327a0d  (/nix/store/l774c0m9kh6z7iq1jn5m31kzy77kwffc-xpdf-4.05/bin/pdftotext+0x3ffa0d)
 ```

-Strangely, the hardest part of this whole process was figuruing out how to get debug symbols to work properly in the binary so that I'd see accurate stack traces in my crash dumps.
+Strangely, the hardest part of this whole process was figuring out how to get debug symbols to work properly so I could see source information in my crash dumps.

 First, I happened to notice that `nix run`'s log output said something about stripping debug output from the binary.
 It turns out that Nix has [a `dontStrip` option](https://nixos.org/manual/nixpkgs/stable/#var-stdenv-dontStrip) that defaults to `false`, meaning that it automatically strips debug information.